Morpheus-An/marslab.github.io.dev/index.md

 {% capture text %}

-Our projects embody the open-source spirit, driving scientific and technological advancements from innovative AI algorithms to cutting-edge robotic and AIoT system solutions.
+Our MARS Lab embodies the open-source spirit, driving scientific and technological advancements from innovative AI algorithms to cutting-edge robotic and AIoT system solutions.

 {%
   include button.html